mlctrez/goappcreate/README.md

 ## Purpose

-Creates a minimal [go-app](https://go-app.dev/) project structure to bootstrap new projects or experiments with:
+Creates a minimal [go-app](https://go-app.dev/) project structure to bootstrap new projects or experiments.

+The following features are included:

-* A Makefile supporting all the build steps required to run a go-app.
+* A Makefile supporting all the build steps required to run a [go-app](https://go-app.dev/) project.
-* The application version is backed by reading the tag and hash from git.
+* An application version is backed by reading the current tag and commit hash from git.
 * A proper split between the wasm and server dependencies to reduce the final wasm size.
-* Web resources, including the app.wasm are embedded in the server binary.
+* Web resources, including the `app.wasm` are embedded in the server binary during the build.
-* The server binary uses [servicego](github.com/mlctrez/servicego) to allow installation as a service on certain platforms..
+* The server binary uses [servicego](github.com/mlctrez/servicego) to allow installation as a service on supported platforms.
 * The [gin web framework](https://github.com/gin-gonic/gin) is included, with brotli compression middleware pre-configured.
-* Supports the wasm file size header to correctly display progress on the loading screen.
+* It supports the wasm file size header to correctly display progress on the loading screen.
 * The `app.Handler` configuration is loaded from a json file in the web directory.
 * When running in dev mode, go-app updates are automatic.
 * Creates a single folder `goapp` so it can fit well with existing codebases.
 * Checks are performed before overwriting any files.
+* Less than 300 lines of code - easy to understand and modify.

 ## Usage